manuelsinn/blog/content/posts/uux.md

 ---
-title: "I conducted a summative usability study"
+title: "Trello *vs.* Zenkit - a usability fight"
 date: 2020-05-02T18:22:06+02:00
 draft: false
 authors:
     - Manuel Sinn
 ---

+This post explains how I conducted a summative usability study.

 ## Idea and Inspiration
 The importance of effective collaboration can hardly be underestimated when it comes to ensuring a team's success.
 However, the communication between its members often remains a challenge.
 A challenge that lots of different technologies aim to tackle - one of these being project management tools, which strive to make interaction within teams more effective, efficient and satisfactory.